-negative imperatives Do not / Don't + verb Don't smoke; Don't drink; Do not litter; Do not enter No + -ing No smoking; No drinking; No talking; No parking conjunction or The word onintroduces a choice: Do you want coffee or tea?
-(Which one?)
-Let's watch TV or go to a movie. (not both) I want to play cricket, football, on rugby. (only one of them, not a three) With No and Don't, onjoins nouns and verbs: No dogs, cats, onother pets.
+Do not / Don't + verb Don't smoke; Don't drink; Do not litter; Do not enter No + -ing No smoking; No drinking; No talking; No parking The word on introduces a choice: Do you want coffee or tea7(Which one?)
+Let's watch TV or go to a movie. (not both) I want to play cricket, football, on rugby. (only one of them, not all three) With No and Don't, onjoins nouns and verbs: No dogs, cats, onother pets.
 No smoking ondrinking.
 Don't talk onmake noise.
 Don't smoke ondrink.
+Grammar Practice